-CEO Kwon will serve a 3-year term as part of WSA’s leadership from October 2017 to October 2020.
-According to WSA’s regulations, he will become the chairman next year.
-Once appointed to the leadership of World Steel Association, the appointees serve as vice chairman in their first year, chairman in their second year and vice chairman again in their third and last year.
+CEO Kwon will serve a 3-year term as part of The World Steel Association’s (worldsteel) leadership from October 2017 to October 2020.
+According to worldsteel regulations, he will become the chairman next year.
+Once appointed to the leadership of worldsteel, the appointees serve as vice chairman in their first year, chairman in their second year and vice chairman again in their third and last year.

 Cover photo courtesy of World Steel Association.